Port

 Step ashore and follow a narrow path for 10 minutes as you walk to the springs.
 A small hut serves as a changing room.

-Immerse yourself in pure joy as you listen to the Arctic silence surrounding the hot pools before you return to Qaqortoq.
+Immerse yourself in pure joy as you listen to the Arctic silence surrounding the hot pools and take in view of icebergs floating in the fjord beside you.

 Notes:

-This tour is not guided, your visit to the sites will be independent and at your leisure.
+This tour is not guided; your visit to the hot pools will be independent and at your leisure.
 Wear your swimsuit under your clothing; bring a towel, biodegradable sunscreen and a hat.
 There are small changing facilities at the springs.
-Bring a change of clothing for afterwards.
+Bring a change of clothing for afterward.
 Wear comfortable walking shoes.
-The level of guide experience varies in Qaqortoq due the remoteness of its location.
 Limited tourism infrastructure is part of the charm here, and you are trading breadth of experience for authentic interaction.
 Please bring your spirit of adventure and bear with any language difficulties you may encounter and with any operational surprises that may crop up.
 There are no restrooms available on tour.